Bearing Spiritual Fruit

 This is a new testament echo of the admonition in the first psalm.
 It is by staying connected to God that we find peace and produce good fruit in our lives.

-Practically, this means spending time reading, discussing, thinking about, and meditating on the Bible.
+Practically, this means spending time reading, discussing, thinking about, and meditating on God’s words in the Bible.
+It is the water for our tree.
+Its truths provide the fertile soil that embrace our roots and anchor us during the storms of life.
 It is the source of our faith and perseverance.
-It is the water for our tree.

 <><